SRS Capital Advisors Inc. Sells 218 Shares of EMCOR Group, Inc. (NYSE:EME)

-SRS Capital Advisors Inc. lowered its stake in EMCOR Group, Inc. (NYSE:EME – Free Report) by 28.8% in the 3rd quarter, HoldingsChannel.com reports.
-The fund owned 538 shares of the construction company’s stock after selling 218 shares during the quarter.
-SRS Capital Advisors Inc.’s holdings in EMCOR Group were worth $113,000 at the end of the most recent quarter.
+SRS Capital Advisors Inc. lowered its position in shares of EMCOR Group, Inc. (NYSE:EME – Free Report) by 28.8% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 538 shares of the construction company’s stock after selling 218 shares during the period.
+SRS Capital Advisors Inc.’s holdings in EMCOR Group were worth $113,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds also recently modified their holdings of EME.
-Cambridge Investment Research Advisors Inc. increased its stake in EMCOR Group by 5.9% during the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 2,426 shares of the construction company’s stock valued at $273,000 after purchasing an additional 135 shares in the last quarter.
-PNC Financial Services Group Inc. increased its stake in EMCOR Group by 3.8% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 5,156 shares of the construction company’s stock valued at $580,000 after purchasing an additional 189 shares in the last quarter.
-Bank of Montreal Can increased its stake in EMCOR Group by 3.4% during the 1st quarter.
-Bank of Montreal Can now owns 8,037 shares of the construction company’s stock valued at $928,000 after purchasing an additional 264 shares in the last quarter.
-Acadian Asset Management LLC increased its stake in EMCOR Group by 160.4% during the 1st quarter.
-Acadian Asset Management LLC now owns 4,828 shares of the construction company’s stock valued at $543,000 after purchasing an additional 2,974 shares in the last quarter.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its stake in EMCOR Group by 10.5% during the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 19,561 shares of the construction company’s stock valued at $2,203,000 after purchasing an additional 1,865 shares in the last quarter.
+A number of other large investors also recently made changes to their positions in EME.
+VisionPoint Advisory Group LLC acquired a new stake in EMCOR Group during the second quarter worth approximately $25,000.
+Zions Bancorporation N.A. acquired a new stake in shares of EMCOR Group in the 1st quarter valued at $26,000.
+Parkside Financial Bank & Trust boosted its holdings in shares of EMCOR Group by 66.2% in the 1st quarter.
+Parkside Financial Bank & Trust now owns 251 shares of the construction company’s stock valued at $28,000 after purchasing an additional 100 shares in the last quarter.
+ST Germain D J Co.
+Inc. acquired a new stake in shares of EMCOR Group in the 2nd quarter valued at $35,000.
+Finally, Arlington Trust Co LLC acquired a new stake in shares of EMCOR Group in the 3rd quarter valued at $35,000.
 Institutional investors own 92.57% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, January 31st.
-Shareholders of record on Tuesday, January 16th were issued a dividend of $0.18 per share.
-This represents a $0.72 dividend on an annualized basis and a yield of 0.23%.
-The ex-dividend date was Friday, January 12th.
-EMCOR Group’s dividend payout ratio is 5.41%.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, January 31st.
+Stockholders of record on Tuesday, January 16th were paid a $0.18 dividend.
+The ex-dividend date of this dividend was Friday, January 12th.
+This represents a $0.72 annualized dividend and a dividend yield of 0.23%.
+EMCOR Group’s dividend payout ratio is presently 5.41%.

 EMCOR Group, Inc provides electrical and mechanical construction, and facilities services primarily in the United States and the United Kingdom.
 It offers design, integration, installation, start-up, operation, and maintenance services related to electrical power transmission, distribution, and generation systems; energy solutions; premises electrical and lighting systems; process instrumentation in the refining, chemical processing, and food processing industries; low-voltage systems, such as fire alarm, security, and process control systems; voice and data communications systems; roadway and transit lighting, signaling, and fiber optic lines; heating, ventilation, air conditioning, refrigeration, and geothermal solutions; clean-room process ventilation systems; fire protection and suppression systems; plumbing, process, and high-purity piping systems; controls and filtration systems; water and wastewater treatment systems; central plant heating and cooling systems; crane and rigging services; millwright services; and steel fabrication, erection, and welding services.